lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

 Selecting UVs
 *************

-Selection tools are available in the :guilabel:`Select Menu` and Header bar, and the shortcuts listed below:
+Selection tools are available in the *Select Menu* and Header bar, and the shortcuts listed below:

 Border Select ; :kbd:`B`